 Because plastic scrap fractions typically produce a variety of different flake and pellet grades depending on what is extractable from individual bales, and especially for recycled polyolefins, they typically react to systemwide demand in each locality.

-Individual flake and pellet prices, though, often react to demand from specific end use markets.
-This can result in periods where waste bale prices are high but prices for some flake and pellet grades those bales serve are low, resulting in squeezed margins.
+Individual flake and pellet prices, though, often react to demand from specific end-use markets.
+This can result in periods where bale prices are high, but prices for some flake and pellet grades those bales serve are low, resulting in squeezed margins.

 The reverse also regularly occurs, whereby bale prices can be low because demand in key end uses such as construction is weak and general availability of material is high while volumes extracted for packaging-suitable grades are limited and demand from that particular sector is firm.

-It is also increasingly common for material with broadly identical specifications to trade at different price levels depending into which sector it is being sold.
+It is also increasingly common for material with broadly identical specifications to trade at different price levels depending which sector it is being sold into.

-Further distortions in the chain are created because reprocessed material such as flakes and pellets can be stored for long periods of time, and flake and pellet producers are not forced to offload material as quickly as recycling plant managers.
+Further distortions in the chain are created because reprocessed material such as flakes and pellets can be stored for long times, and flake and pellet producers are not forced to offload material as quickly as recycling plant managers.

 This leads to fragmented and localized downstream markets where spreads against feedstock costs and profitability are constantly shifting.

-Volatile feedstock costs also results in challenges for investment.
+Volatile feedstock costs also result in challenges for investment.
 This is particularly true for emerging technologies such as chemical recycling and bio-based plastics.

-That is because new producers seeking private investment are often required to project future costs (typically for a period of at least five years), with scrap feedstock typically their largest variable cost.
+That is because new producers seeking private investment are often required to project future costs (typically for at least five years), with scrap feedstock typically their largest variable cost.
 The unpredictability of scrap values makes this a herculean task.

 ICIS assesses more than 100 grades throughout the recycled plastic value chain globally, from scrap bales through to pellets.
 This includes recycled polyethylene (R-PE), recycled PET (rPET), R-PP, mixed plastic scrap and pyrolysis oil.